On this day in history:

 Those born on this date include:

-The moon is waning.
-Morning stars are Jupiter, Saturn and Mercury.
-Evening stars are Neptune, Venus, Mars and Uranus.
+The moon is waxing.
+Morning stars are Jupiter, Saturn, Neptune and Venus.
+Evening stars are Mercury, Mars and Jupiter.

 On April 28th, 1789, the mutiny on the HMS Bounty took place.

 A thought for the day: We can let circumstances rule us or we can take charge and rule our lives from within. -- Earl Nightingale